 This post may contain affiliate links.
 By clicking and making a purchase through the links, I earn a small commission at no extra cost to you.
 This allows me to keep the site up to date and expand on resources.
 Thanks for reading!

-Mexico is already an incredibly affordable country to visit, but you can save even more money when you take advantage of free activities.
-If you’re looking to save some cash on your next trip to Puerto Vallarta, check out these 10 free things to do!
+Mexico is already an affordable country to visit, but you can save even more money when you take advantage of these free activities in Puerto Vallarta.

-Free Things to do in Puerto Vallarta
+Things to do in Puerto Vallarta for free